cappysan/asustor-persistence/README.md

 ## Usage <a name="usage"></a>

-In brief, modify the files in "/share/Configuration/persistence" to your liking and restart the service.

-More documentation can be found at [https://blog.cappysan.dev/asustor/](https://blog.cappysan.dev/asustor/)
+Documentation can be found at [https://blog.cappysan.dev/asustor/](https://blog.cappysan.dev/asustor/) and [https://asustor.cappysan.dev/persistence/](https://asustor.cappysan.dev/persistence/).

 ## Support & Sponsorship <a name="support"></a>